| | | | | |

 Pacific Grove Butterfly Sanctuary

-Another excellent stop near the recreation trail is the Pacific Grove Butterfly Sanctuary.
+Another fascinating stop near the recreation trail is the Pacific Grove Butterfly Sanctuary.

 Consider Alvarado Street Brewery & Grill, Cibo Ristorante Italiano, or the Esteban Restaurant at Casa Munras.